Principles

 A reusable UI pattern with clear responsibility.
 Components should have semantic names, shallow selectors, and obvious boundaries.
 If a repeated pattern needs explanation twice, it probably needs a component.

 A permanent reusable variation of a component.
 Example: a featured card or large button.
 Modifiers describe stable variants, not temporary behaviour.
+In HTML, apply the modifier withthe base class on the same element (product-card product-card--featured).
+In CSS, target the variant in the component partial — flat (.product-card--featured), nested (&--featured), or chained when the project needs extra guarding.

 Presentation changes without structural responsibility.
 Theme changes colour, visual treatment, and appearance.
 It should not quietly become layout or component architecture.